 I am the longest established Katchushi professional restorer of Japanese armour in the UK.
 I began to restore armours in the early 1980s committing to a full-time venture in 2011.
 I work from a dedicated commercial studio (Koubou 工房) located in the historic Roman town of Towcester in Northamptonshire, England.
 I offer all aspects of armour restoration 甲鉄修復 and armour making 甲鉄制作.
 I frequently visit Japan to further my studies and improve my skills from some of Japans leading masters.

 This website is a portfolio of the work and services that I offer.
 My client base includes leading international dealers, collectors and museums.
 If you have an item of samurai armour that requires attention, please feel free to contact me for some assistance.

 A Logical Approach To Restoration Over Conservation

-Prior to any work being undertaken a full assessment should be conducted, its important to retain as much of the original preserve as possible and focus on only that which requires attention.
+Before any work being undertaken a full assessment should be conducted, it’s important to retain as much of the original preserve as possible and focus on only that which requires attention.
 Assessments apply the following principles:

 Conservation work includes cleaning, repairing and consolidation of urushi lacquer.